Based on the nature of their job, contact center agents are expected to have excellent communication skills. Additionally, agents are expected to be:

 Besides coaching (which we’ll explore in-depth below) the main benefits of speech analytics software in contact centers are:

-Speech analytics helps evaluate the quality of customer calls by identifying agents’ adherence to predefined scripts, regulatory compliance, and customer service standards.
+Speech analytics helps evaluate the quality of customer conversations by identifying agents’ adherence to predefined scripts, regulatory compliance, and customer service standards.
 It allows contact center managers to monitor if agents are providing accurate and consistent information, adhering to legal and compliance requirements, and delivering a positive customer experience.

 Customer Satisfaction Insights

 Speech analytics can uncover valuable customer insights by analyzing customer sentiment, needs, preferences, and pain points expressed during interactions.
-These insights help identify trends, gather customer data, identify customer experience gaps, and drive improvements in products, other digital channels, services, and processes.
+These deep insights help identify trends, gather customer data, identify customer experience gaps, and drive improvements in products, other digital channels, services, and processes.

 Compliance and Risk Management